 Office Scavenger Hunt Idea Set 4: Utilize Locations Outside Of The Workplace

+This isn't your typical corporate scavenger hunt.
 The best thing about participating in a scavenger hunt event for adults is the chance to venture out into the wild!
-Incorporating clues that encourage participants to take the game outside of the office puts your team into environments other than the ones where they generally see each other in.
-If you have an especially outgoing group, encouraging interaction with strangers and getting them involved also helps turn the outing into a networking event!
+Incorporating clues that encourage participants to take the game outside of the office puts your team into environments other than the ones they generally see each other in.
+If you have an especially outgoing group, encouraging interaction with strangers and getting them involved also helps turn the outing into a networking event.
+Onto adventure!

-- Bon Appetit! - Take a photo of your entire team sharing the signature item at your favourite lunch location!
+- Bon Appetit! - Take a photo of your entire team sharing the signature item at your favourite lunch spot

 - How’s this look? - Go to a clothing store and photograph a team member changed into an unflattering outfit.